yiisoft/yii2/docs/guide/runtime-requests.md

 ```

 > Info: Instead of directly accessing `$_GET` and `$_POST` to retrieve the request parameters, it is recommended
-  that you get them via the `request` component like shown above.
+  that you get them via the `request` component as shown above.
 This will make writing tests easier because
   you can create a mock request component with faked request data.

 When implementing [RESTful APIs](rest-quick-start.md), you often need to retrieve parameters that are submitted